inorganik/debugout.js/README.md

 debugout.js
 ===========

-(debug output) generates a text document from console.logs that can be emailed, downloaded, `POST`ed, and more.
+(debug output) generates a log file from your logs that can be searched, downloaded, POSTed, emailed, and more.
 [See some examples below](#outputting).

-Debugout accepts any type of object including functions.
+Debugout's `log()` accepts any type of object including functions.
 Debugout is not a monkey patch, but a separate logging class altogether that you use instead of `console`.

 Some highlights of debugout:

-- access the entire log or just the end of the log at any time
+- get the entire log, or the tail at run-time or any time
+- search and slice the log
 - better understand usage patterns with optional timestamps
-- toggle `console.log` (live logging) in one place
+- toggle live logging (console.log) in one place
 - optionally store the output in `window.localStorage` and continuously add to the same log each session
 - optionally cap the log to X most recent lines to limit memory consumption